The Parliament Channel (Trinidad and Tobago)

 The Parliament Channel is a cable television station in Trinidad and Tobago which broadcasts on cable channel 11.
 It broadcasts proceedings of the Parliament of Trinidad and Tobago.
-Its headquarters are located at Tower D, Levels G-7, Port of Spain Waterfront Centre, 1A Wrightson Road, Port of Spain, Trinidad and Tobago.
+Its headquarters are located at Parliamentary Complex, Cabildo Building, St. Vincent Street, Port-of-Spain, Trinidad.

 History

 The station began operation on a test basis on August 18, 2006.
 The idea of broadcasting parliamentary proceedings was first cited by then Opposition Senator Roi Kwabena at a panel discussion during a heated debate with the then Government Senator Camille Robinson-Regis on the topic: "Television Media Coverage and Parliament" chaired by a British MP delegate at the Commonwealth Parliamentary Association's Conference held at the Hilton Hotel in 1993.
 It was again suggested by the Independent Senators in 2005.